rymnc/quadratic-voting-parachain/README.md

 #### Voting Phase (~1 week)

-1. Voters can begin to assign their votes to the proposals in the buckets they registered for.
+1. Voters can begin to assign their votes to the proposals in the buckets they registered for

 #### Post Voting Phase (~3 days)

-1. The results are tallied by the voters for the buckets they registered for.
+1. The results are tallied
-2. A challenge period exists, during which any voter can challenge the results.
-3. The results are tallied again, and if there is a discrepency, the bucket is cancelled, and all voters are refunded, except for those who equivocated.

 #### Enactment Phase (~1 week)